 Rotator Cuff Tear

-Shoulder impingement is also called as swimmer’s shoulder, tennis shoulder, or rotator cuff tendinitis.
+Shoulder impingement is also called swimmer’s shoulder, tennis shoulder, or rotator cuff tendinitis.
 It is the condition of inflammation of the tendons of the shoulder joint caused by motor vehicle accidents, trauma, and while playing sports such as tennis, baseball, swimming and weight lifting.

 Shoulder arthroscopy is a surgical procedure in which an arthroscope is inserted into the shoulder joint.
 The benefits of arthroscopy are smaller incisions, faster healing, a more rapid recovery, and less scarring.
 Arthroscopic surgical procedures are often performed on an outpatient basis and the patient is able to return home on the same day.